 But it’s a mistake.
 It’s often sad, self-destructive nonsense.
 Here’s why.

 Wearing excruciatingly loud stuff will draw attention to the wearer.
-And once they have that attention, they often expose themselves as, in that moment, being nothing more than an attention seeker.
+Once they have that attention, they often expose themselves, in that moment, as being nothing more than an attention seeker.

 Which will only torpedo their struggling confidence even more, leading their craving of attention to only grow, thus resulting in even less validation and feelings of acceptance… and the cycle continues.